Detection of Gamma-ray Halos around Nearby Late-type Galaxies: Conclusions

 \section{Conclusions}

-In this paper, we searched for \g{} signal from nearby galaxies ($D<15$~Mpc) using a method of aperture photometry.
-We extracted a sample of galaxies with stellar masses larger than $10^{10}~M_{\odot}$ from up-to-date catalog \cite{Ohlson2024} and selected all the sources with galactic latitudes $|b|>20^{\circ}$ residing further than $1.5^{\circ}$ from \g{} sources from \frm-LAT 4FGL-DR4 catalog.
-We detected a statistically significant signal at energies higher than 2 GeV from the set of 16 late-type galaxies, $p-\mathrm{val}\sim4.8\times10^{-9}$.
-The highest significance was achieved for front-converted events with $E>3~$GeV: $p-\mathrm{val}\sim6\times10^{-11}$.
-Analysis at different energies showed that the excess is spatially extended, with an angular size $\sim0.3^{\circ}$, corresponding to a linear size around 80 kpc.
-The \g{} properties of selected late-type galaxies are not identical: half of galaxies have higher average luminosity and demonstrate soft spectrum with spectral index $\alpha\sim2.7$, while the rest are less luminous and have much harder spectrum, $\alpha\sim1.7$
+In this paper, we searched for \g{} signal from nearby galaxies ($D<15$~Mpc) using aperture photometry.
+We extracted a sample of galaxies with stellar masses larger than $10^{10}~M_{\odot}$ from the up-to-date catalog \cite{Ohlson2024} and selected all the sources with galactic latitudes $|b|>20^{\circ}$ residing further than $1.5^{\circ}$ from \g{} sources from \frm-LAT 4FGL-DR4 catalog and from additional point sources (with $TS >16$) discovered in a dedicated likelihood analysis.
+We detected a statistically significant signal at energies higher than 2 GeV from the set of 16 late-type galaxies, with a $p-\mathrm{value}\sim3.7\times10^{-7}$.
+The highest significance was achieved for front-converted events at these energies, with a $p-\mathrm{value}\sim2.3\times10^{-8}$.
+Analysis at different energies showed that the excess is spatially extended, with an angular size of $\sim0.3^{\circ}$, corresponding to a linear size of $\sim80$~kpc at a distance of 15 Mpc.
+The \g{} properties of selected late-type galaxies are not identical: seven out of 16 galaxies have a higher average luminosity and demonstrate a soft spectrum with a spectral index $\alpha\sim2.4$, while the rest are less luminous and have a harder spectrum, with $\alpha\sim1.8$ and a low-energy cut-off at energies $E<5$~GeV.

-The \g {} emission from star forming galaxies can contribute to the isotropic \g {} background as suggested in \cite{Feldmann2013}.
-The authors found that the gaseous halo around the Milky Way can emit $\sim 10^{39}$~erg/s above 100~MeV.
-If such a luminosity is scaled with the galactic stellar mass, it can contribute a few per cent of the \g {} background.
-The luminosity we found in this work is more than an order of magnitude larger than the estimate in \cite{Feldmann2013} (the galaxies in study have stellar masses comparable to that of the Milky Way), thus we could expect that halos may contribute up to several tens per cent of the background.